 This service is for members who may need more help taking care of their health.
 These members often have several medical conditions, see several doctors, have a new diagnosis that they need help to manage, or need help arranging many services the doctor has ordered.
 Our care managers can help members understand their health problems and work with their doctors to help get the care they need.
 If you think that care management may be able to help you, call Member Services at 1-866-796-0530 for more information.
 You can ask to speak to a care manager.

 Sunshine Health’s care managers also can connect members to services and resources available from community agencies.
 They help identify available resources and refer members to those agencies for help.
 This can include resources like food banks, WIC or housing support.
 Some of our care managers do home assessments to identify health risks or safety issues in a member’s home related to issues like fall prevention.
 Care managers also educate members and their families on the value of an Advance Directive, how to obtain one and with whom they may consider sharing their Advance Directive.

-Pediatric Therapy Private Duty Nursing (PDN)
+Private Duty Nursing (PDN) Real-Time Reporting Process

 Frequently Asked Questions